ah2355/bankSim/README.md

 7) POSTGRESQL
 8) many more....

+Currentnly, using Render to host website (you might exprience a little bit of waiting bc of the free server capabilities on render, sorry in advance!)
+Kindly reload the page and try loging again if you have to.

 *This is a ongoing project and there might be some wrong attempts here and there*